vladimir1marchenko/vladimir1marchenko/README.md

 ### Hi there, I'm Vladimir Marchenko 👋

-## I'm a Developer, Head of some department and a nice boy 😏
+## I'm a Developer, Head of some department and a nice guy 😏

 - 👀 I’m interested in DIY, PCB, smart home, programming, automatization, etc.